lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/workspaces.md

 !!!Attention
     With the `ws_extend` command, a new duration for the workspace is set.
-This means when you extend a workspace that expires in 90 days with the value 40, it will now expire in 40 days **not** 130 days.
+This means when you extend a workspace that expires in 90 days with the `ws_extend -F scratch my-workspace 40`, it will now expire in 40 days **not** 130 days.

 ### Deletion of a Workspace